awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    `select * from pg_available_extensions where name in ('plv8','plls','plcoffee'); `
 **Note**
-PL/v8 verstion 2 will add the following extra row to your result set:
+PL/v8 version 2 will add the following extra row to your result set:

    ```
        proname    |  nspname   | lanname